dotnet/arcade/repro-environment.md

 ### Requirements
 - Prereqs are either installed, or verified to be installed
+- Debugger and compilers installed
 - Machine config
 - Exact hash is restored (GitHub is what's initially supported)
+- Matching symbols (especially for when we find a way to NOT rebuild the product)
+- Logs from original failure available
+- Shares already setup
+- Make it easy to re-run the failing test  (initially, this might just be run all the test again...hopefully we can do better)

 ### Misc reference material
 - dotnet-ci jumping off point: https://github.com/dotnet/dotnet-ci